MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-43/README.md

 ### 2.1.4 Adding Distance/Time to Places/CBD from Clean Property Data (Open Route Servive API)
 4. `/notebooks/Preprocessing/4.ors_add_rentalDistance.ipynb`.
 At each iteration, a yearly subset of places csv and a year subset of property csv between 2013-2021 were called out and merged based on SA2 Code.
 Then, a list of clients registered with unique API keys was used to request distance/time for each merged yearly dataset.

+This section uses private API keys, which can be applied on https://openrouteservice.org/plans/.

 In the add_distance_time function, the requests were conducted by iterating SA2 codes.
 All properties in current SA2 code were computed as sources, each of which was mapped to all places defined by this SA2 code.
 So in total, (size of sources * count of places) routes of distances/time were computed for each SA2 district.

 For route number greater than 3500 which was prohibited by ORS, a slicing method that divided sources into smaller subsets based on the factor, by which route number exceeded 3500, replaced the original requests.
 Through this, the restriction could be solved by making additional calls for reduced sublists.
 For example for 206 sources * 35 places = 7210 > 3500, exceeding by a factor of 2, sources list was divided into \[0-68), \[68-136) and \[136-206) sublists, and 3 requests with route number 68 * 35, 68 * 35 and 70 * 35 were called to ensure all 7210 data was retrieved.